Comesperma volubile

 Comesperma volubile, commonly known as love creeper, is a slender climber in the family Polygalaceae.
 It is a twining plant with linear leaves and pea-like blue flowers.

 Description

 Comesperma voluble is a twining creeper to about 3 m high on rare occasion a small shrublet with smooth, angled stems.
-The are few leaves, linear to oval-shaped, 10-45 mm long, 1.5-9 mm wide, lower surface pale, margins curved or rolled under.
+There are few leaves, linear to oval-shaped, 10-45 mm long, 1.5-9 mm wide, lower surface pale, margins curved or rolled under.
 The flowers are in lateral racemes 3-25 cm long, the sepals are separated, outer three broadly oval-shaped, about 2 mm long, wings oval-shaped to nearly orb-shaped, 4-7 mm long, keel darker, 3.5-5 mm long, upper petals egg-shaped to oblong.
 Flowering occurs mainly August to November and the fruit is a narrow wedge-shaped capsule, 12-20 mm long.

 Taxonomy and naming

-Comersperma voluble was first formally described in 1806 by Jacques Labillardière, and the description was published in Novæ Hollandiæ plantarum specimen.The specific epithet (volubile) means "twining".
+Comersperma voluble was first formally described in 1806 by Jacques Labillardière, and the description was published in Novæ Hollandiæ plantarum specimen.
+The specific epithet (volubile) means "twining".